sobjornstad/AnkiLPCG/README.md

 =====================

 Mac OS X and nearly all Linux distributions come with Python preinstalled.
+You need Python version 2.7.x to run LPCG; 3.0 does *not* work.

 On Windows, you can check if you have Python by attempting to start LPCG by double-clicking on it.
 If Windows tells you it doesn't recognize the file type,